-This time we’re going to talk about the song Whole Lotta Love by Led Zeppelin.
-It was released in 1969, as part of their second record, Led Zeppelin II.
+Whole Lotta Love, by Led Zeppelin, was released in 1969, as part of their second record, Led Zeppelin II.
 This song includes a middle section that features extensive studio experimentation by Jimmy Page and engineer Eddie Kramer.
 If you listen closely, you can hear a Theremin instrument being played, as well as loosened guitar strings being pulled tight.
-Continue reading “Whole Lotta Love, by Led Zeppelin – Learn How to Play This Song on Guitar”
+Continue reading “Whole Lotta Love, by Led Zeppelin – How to Play”

 This time we take a look at the song “Roxanne” by The Police.
 This song was written by Sting in 1978 for their debut album “Outlandos d’Amour.”
 This was the first single and it helped make The Police a household name.
 You can hear Sting accidentally sit on a Piano and laugh in the very beginning.
 With only two main sections to learn, this is a very easy song to play.

-Continue reading “How to play Roxanne by The Police”
+Continue reading “How to Play Roxanne by The Police”

-This time, we are going to take a look at the song “Gimme Shelter,” by The Rolling Stones.
-It was written by Mick Jagger and Keith Richards for the 1969 record “Let It Bleed” and it is the opening song on that record.
-This song features an Open Tuning on the Guitar, meaning that the strings are tuned to an open chord, instead of the standard tuning.
+Gimme Shelter, by The Rolling Stones, was written by Mick Jagger and Keith Richards for the 1969 record “Let It Bleed,” on which it appears as the opening song.
+It features an Open Tuning on the Guitar; in other words, the strings are tuned to an open chord, instead of the standard tuning.

-Continue reading “How to play Gimme Shelter by the Rolling Stones”
+Continue reading “Gimme Shelter by the Rolling Stones – How to Play”

-You Shook Me All Night Long,” from the Australian Rock & Roll band AC/DC.
-This song was released in 1980 for the album “Back In Black” and as their first single, which featured Brian Johnson as lead singer, replacing Bon Scott, who had passed away earlier.
+You Shook Me All Night Long, from the Australian Rock & Roll band AC/DC, was released in 1980 for the album “Back In Black.”
+It was their first single, and featured lead singer Brian Johnson who was replacing Bon Scott, who had passed away earlier.
 This is a very well known song that is pretty straightforward and easy to play, making it great for beginners.

-Continue reading “How to play You Shook Me All Night Long by AC/DC”
+Continue reading “How to Play You Shook Me All Night Long, by AC/DC”